 The painting has to be heat set after 24 hours for it to be permanent.

-What if you have a fabric which you would rather not iron – then a simple hair dryer can be used to dry the paint .You will have to apply it for about 30 minutes for it to totally cure the paint
+What if you have a fabric which you would rather not iron ( like leather or textured fabric) – then a simple hair dryer can be used to dry the paint .You will have to apply it for about 30 minutes for it to totally cure the paint.

 Apply heat on every inch of painted fabric, making sure that all areas of the design come in contact with the heat.